StraToN/unofficial-escoria-reloaded/docs/architecture.md

 In addition to this, various classes are defined in the respective class files and build up the various resources used in Escoria.

-* `addons/escoria-core/game/inputs_manager`: The central component in Escoria to receive, handle and deliver input events
+* [Movable](api/Movable.md): A class that can be added to another node to handle movements on that node.

 ## Nodes of the Escoria autoload scene

 The Escoria autoload scene holds various nodes that take vital parts of the engine.

+### Inputs Manager

+The central component in Escoria to receive, handle and deliver input events.

 ### Main